jmakings/jmakings/README.md

- - Interested in bioinformatics, machine learning, and software development
+ - Pursuing bioinformatics, machine learning, and (light) software development
 - ~Currently pursuing~ *Finished!* a MS in Computer Science at the University of California, San Diego
 - Currently working in bioinformatics research
 - Reach me here: